sarmishra/Facial-Landmarks-rest-api-/README.md

 # Facial-Landmarks-Rest-API
-Find the Facial landmarks using dlib, OpenCV, and Python.
-Received the data in Json formate thorugh the Rest API.
+Implemented the Facial landmarks using Dlib, OpenCV, and Python.
+Received the data in JSON format through the Rest API.